Policies and Standards

 The primary reason that we collect and maintain citizen information is to serve you and administer your customer relationship with the City.

-The City also accepts job applications submitted via its web site, however, in some cases this information may not remain entirely private.
+The City also accepts job applications submitted securely via its website; however, in some cases this information may not remain entirely private.
 The City may use this information to conduct background checks, reference checks, or other activities related to the City's normal hiring process.

-City staffs use the information you provide about yourself when completing a transaction you initiate over one or more of the Internet services on Springsgov.com or Colorado-Springs.com.
+City staffs use the information you provide about yourself when completing a transaction you initiate over one or more of the Internet services on SpringsGov.com and ColoradoSprings.gov.
 This information is only used to complete the transaction you request to be completed.
 The City does not share this information with outside parties except to the extent necessary to complete your order.

 The City values opinions and comments from citizens, so we may occasionally conduct online surveys.
 Participation in these surveys is entirely optional.
 Typically, the information is aggregated and used to record citizen opinions on important community issues.
 Survey participants are anonymous unless otherwise stated in the survey.

 Customers can transact financial business with the City through various e-commerce applications municipal staffs have developed.
-To protect this information, the City of Colorado Springs uses credit card verification services, up-to-date encryption technologies, and the like to maintain a standard, high level of protection for your information.
-Finally, the City’s server environment is setup with current, periodically tested security.
+To protect this information, the City of Colorado Springs uses credit card verification services, up-to-date encryption technologies, and the like to maintain a standard, high-level of protection for your information.

 An IP address is a number that is automatically assigned to your computer whenever you are surfing the web.
-Web servers - the big computers that "serve up" web pages - automatically identify your computer by its IP address.
+Web servers automatically identify your computer by its IP address.
 IP addresses are often used to track a user's session.
 The City of Colorado Springs does not collect IP addresses.

 Protecting the privacy of the very young is especially important.
 For this reason, the City will not knowingly collect or maintain information from its website from individuals under the age of 13.
-Also, no part of Colorado-Springs.com or Springsgov.com is structured or marketed towards anyone under 13.
+Also, no part of ColoradoSprings.gov or Springsgov.com is structured or marketed toward anyone under the age of 13.
 One aspect of the City's web advertising policy consists of a standard not to accept advertising from any company whose goods or services are not legally obtainable by children.
 This includes advertisements from cigarette, alcohol, and sexually oriented businesses or persons.

 The City of Colorado Springs encourages parents to take an active role in their children's use of the Internet and to spend time online with their children.
 Children may ask their parents to submit a request for information on their behalf.